Float Seattle — Sales Training Hub

 The Conversation Flow

-Step 4 — Present the membership
+Step 4 — Present both options (which close format)

-Step 5 — Which close
+Step 6 — Which close

 Membership Details — Know These Cold